It looks like the cyber security sector is about to take off like a rocket once again. There could be another 25%-50% in it this year.

 The problem is that when wars become cheaper, you fight more of them, as is the case with online combat.

 A little known fact is that during the Bush administration, the Chinese military downloaded the entire contents of the Pentagon's mainframe computers at least seven times.

 This was a neat trick because these computers were in stand alone, siloed, electromagnetically shielded facilities not connected to the Internet in any way.

 In the process, they obtained the designs of all of out most advanced weapons systems, including our best nukes.
 And what have they done with this top-secret information?

 Like many in senior levels of the US military, the Chinese have concluded that these weapons are a useless waste of valuable resources.
 Far better value for money are more hackers, coders and servers, which the Chinese have pursued with a vengeance.

 You have seen this in the substantial tightening up of the Chinese Internet through the deployment of the Great Firewall, which blocks local access to most foreign websites.

 Try sending an email to someone in the middle Kingdom with a gmail address.
 It is almost impossible.
 This is why Google (GOOG) closed their offices there years ago.

-I know about these things because several Chinese readers are complaining that they are unable to open my Trade Alerts, or access their foreign online brokerage accounts.
+My awareness of this comes from several Chinese readers complaining to me that they are unable to open my Trade Alerts or access their foreign online brokerage accounts.

-Although my brass-hatted friend didn?t mention the company by name, the implication is that I need to go out and buy Palo Alto Networks (PANW) right now.
+And although my brass-hatted friend didn't mention the company by name, the implication was that I need to go out and buy Palo Alto Networks (PANW) right now.